 The honors program in Environmental Studies is a two semester sequence.
 Majors electing to do honors are required to submit a thesis proposal to the Department prior to enrolling in ENST-498.
 Following successful completion of ENST-498, students complete their thesis by enrolling in ENST-499.
 Here are more details for students wishing to undertake a thesis in Environmental Studies.

-Students who wish to satisfy a core or elective requirement with a Five College course or a course taken abroad must petition the department in writing and submit a syllabus or description of the course for approval.
+Students who wish to satisfy a core or elective requirement with a course taken outisde the College--for example, a Five College course or a course taken abroad—must petition the department through their advisor in writing and submit a syllabus or description of the course for approval.
 Note that students for whom Environmental Studies is a second major can count no more than two courses toward both majors.

 Recommended Course Sequence

-Students interested in majoring in ENST should consider taking one of the following core requirements of the ENST major in the fall of Year 1: Economics (ECON-111E/ENST-230), Environmental History (ENST-220/HIST-104 or HIST-105), or Statistics (STAT-111E/ENST-240 or STAT-135).
+Students interested in majoring in ENST should consider taking one of the following core requirements of the ENST major in the fall of Year 1: Economics (ECON-111E/ENST-230), Environmental History (ENST-220/HIST-104 or HIST-105), Statistics (STAT-111E/ENST-240 or STAT-135) or Environmental Policy (ENST-252 or 260).
 Enrollment in electives for the major should also be considered.

 Completion of the required introductory course ENST-120 in the spring semester of Year 1 is strongly recommended.